pcaston/OpenPeerPower.github.io/source/_docs/installation/python.markdown

 Running these commands will:

- - Install Home Assistant
+ - Install Open Peer Power
- - Launch Home Assistant and serve the web interface on [http://localhost:8123](http://localhost:8123)
+ - Launch Open Peer Power and serve the web interface on [http://localhost:8123](http://localhost:8123)

 Video tutorials of this process for various operating systems are available here: